krieven/W3View/readme.md

 11 kB of documented, not minified code.

+#In current version
+- <a href="https://rawgit.com/vitalydmitriev1970/W3View/master/loader>Modularity and namespaces added</a
+- <a	href="https://rawgit.com/vitalydmitriev1970/W3View/master/examples/window.1.html>Prebuilding your modules into one js bundle</a>

 ## What W3View does ?
 W3View generates **reusable UI components** from HTML based declarative definitions.